abshka/limine-booster/README.md

 bash: line 1: limine-enroll-config: command not found
 ```

-These errors can be **safely ignored**.
-They occur because some optional limine-snapper-sync components are not installed, but the core snapshot functionality works perfectly.
+If you see these errors, it usually means `limine-mkinitcpio-hook` is not installed.
+Install it following the migration guide above.
+If you still see these errors after installation, they can be **safely ignored** as the core snapshot functionality works perfectly.
 The important message is:

 ```
 Saved successfully: /boot/limine.conf